OpenPhilology/nidaba/docs/installing_iris/building_iris.rst

         # apt-get install python python-dev build-essential libxml2-dev libxslt1-dev libleptonica-dev

-leptonica's API is not stable across versions, for the current version of leper, the leptonica wrapper, to build a version >=1.70 is required.
+leptonica's API is not stable across versions, for the current version of leper, the leptonica wrapper, to compile a version >=1.70 is required.

-Next we'll have to install some actual OCR engines and some language models.
+Next we'll have to install some actual OCR engines and language models.
 To run the unit tests at least the ancient greek language model is required:

 .. code-block:: console

         # apt-get install tesseract-ocr tesseract-ocr-grc

-Further ocropus may be installed; this varies by distribution.
+Further ocropus may be installed; the process varies by distribution.

 .. _configuring_iris: